haihala/jsonpp/README.md

 - Interpreted

 These qualities are independent of each other.
-Be not afraid of the red in the syntax highlighting, GitHub simply doesn't comprehend the awesomeness of JSON++.
+Be not afraid of the red in the syntax highlighting, GitHub simply doesn't comprehend the awesomeness of jsonpp.
 Yet.
 Most of what is on here works, but there are still lots of known bugs.
 Please for the love of everything you hold dear, don't use this for anything.